Payment Liability Shifts: Understanding and Preparing for Them

 But what exactly should you do with all this data?
 The best way forward is to feed it to an anti-fraud engine with risk scoring.

-Let’s now look at concrete examples of risk rules an iGaming company could deploy today to detect payment fraud.
+Let’s now look at concrete examples of risk rules an iGaming company could deploy today for payment fraud detection.

 This is a rule that comes directly from SEON’s customer success team, which has been deployed and loved by a number of iGaming companies.
 Known as a velocity check, this type of rule looks at a set of actions during a specific time frame.